darrenks/nibbles/docs/index.md

 ### Resources

-The [tutorials](tutorial_basics.html) on this site are recommended for learning the language.
-Also check out the [Why page](why.html) if you're interested in the ideas behind the language.
+The [tutorials](tutorial_basics.html) can teach you the language.

+Also check out the [Why page](why.html) if you're interested in the ideas behind Nibbles.

 ### Where to Golf?